rickyaustin/sigsci-terraform-examples/README.md

 # Terraform Examples - Signal Sciences Provider

-You will find a variety of terraform configurations which you can use as is or for reference.
+You will find a variety of terraform configurations which you can use "as-is" or as a reference.
 There is a sample resource for just about every type in this repository.

 I've taken the examples from this blog post: